meadowingc/blog-astro/src/pages/feeds/index.md

 - [Photos Feed](/feeds/photos_rss.xml) — This tracks photos shared from Bluesky

 There's also one feed for each tag that I use on the site.
 You can find them on the actual [tags page](/tags).

+**Tip:** I'm starting to add audio versions to my blog posts!
+You can add any of the main RSS feeds to your podcast client and it should work automatically when posts have audio.